Welcome Senior Class!

 Each year, seniors will work directly with their School Counselor during a one-on-one meeting.
 This meeting will include a conversation on current academic standing, post-secondary goals, and any concerns the student may have about senior year or their plans for after graduation.
-Seniors are also encouraged to meet with Ms. Krull, our college advisor.
+Seniors are also encouraged to meet with Ms. Chandler, our College Advisor.

-Ms. Erin Krull is available for meetings with students/parents/guardians.
+Ms. Emma Chandler is available for meetings with students/parents/guardians.
 Appointment times can be scheduled via email.
-Ms. Krull also keeps an updated scholarship newsletter that can be viewed online and is also sent to seniors through their student email.
+Ms. Chandler also keeps an updated scholarship newsletter that can be viewed online and is also sent to Seniors through their student email.

 - Use a personal email address for any accounts you create for college or for other plans after high school.
 Your student email account will expire once you graduate from high school.

 - Use your full name as it appears on your birth certificate on any accounts you create for college.
 This is important because it will match your transcript.

 - Be aware of deadlines for applications and for scholarships.
 You may need to start preparing some materials further in advance than you realize (like recommendations or essays).

 Reminders for Four-Year College-Bound and Two-Year College-Bound Students: